ProteinDesignLab/protpardelle-1c/README.md

 ### `search_space.models`

 Model weights to use for sampling formatted as `[model_name, epoch, sampling_config]`.
-The default backbone-only model is `cc58` epoch `416`.
-The default allatom model is `cc94` epoch `3100`.
-The default multichain model is `cc95` epoch `3490`.
+The recommended model is `cc58` for backbone-only single-chain conditional generation, `cc83` for backbone-only multi-chain conditional generation, `cc89` for all-atom single-chain structure refinement, and `cc91` for all-atom single-chain conditional generation.

 ### `search_space.step_scales`

 List of floats where the model's score is scaled by this amount, where higher step scales correspond to lower temperature sampling and lower step scales correspond to higher temperature sampling.
-Recommended setting is `1.2`.
+Higher step scales will likely reduce sample diversity.
+Recommended range for sweeps is `[0.8, 1.6]` with `1.2` being a good default in most use cases.

 ### `search_space.schurns`

 List of floats where higher magnitudes inject more stochasticity during denoising and `0` is noise-free.
 The combination of step scale `1.0` and schurn `0` corresponds to ODE sampling.
-We recommend to always start with ODE sampling as this is exactly the denoising path the model has learned, without any _post hoc_ corrections.
-The same `schurn` may not generalize across different models; we have observed poor sample quality with `schurn=200` for the all-atom models while `schurn=200` is okay for backbone-only models.
+When evaluating a new model, we recommend to start with ODE sampling as this is exactly the denoising path the model has learned, without any _post hoc_ corrections.
+The same `schurn` may not generalize across different models; we have observed poor sample quality with `schurn=200` for the multi-chain all-atom models while `schurn=200` is okay for single-chain models.
+Note that the provided `schurn` parameter is divided by the total number of denoising steps to obtain the `gamma` parameter which controls how much additional Gaussian noise to add.
+Note also there are two parameters `s_t_min` and `s_t_max` which are not exposed to the sampling configs but accessible through the `sample()` function.
+They control the specific range in which stochastic sampling is applied.

 ### `search_space.crop_cond_starts`